cockroachdb/docs/_includes/v22.2/ui/active-transaction-executions.md

 Status | The status of the execution: Preparing, Waiting, or Executing.
 Start Time (UTC) | The time the execution started.
 Elapsed Time | The time elapsed since the transaction started.
-Time Spent Waiting | The time the execution spent waiting and experiencing lock contention.
+Time Spent Waiting | The amount of time the execution experienced lock contention.
 Statements | The number of statements in the transaction.
-Retries | The number of times statements are retried.
+Retries | The number of times statements in the transaction were retried.
 Application | The name specified by the [`application_name`](show-vars.html#supported-variables) session setting.

-To view details of an active transaction execution, click an execution ID in the **Transaction Execution ID** column to open the **Transaction Execution** details page.
+To view details of an active transaction execution, click an execution ID in the **Transaction Execution ID** column to open the [**Transaction Execution** details page](#transaction-execution-details-page).

 ## Transaction Execution details page

-The details page provides the following details on the transaction execution.
+The Transaction Execution details page provides the following details on the transaction execution.

 - **Start Time (UTC)**: the time the execution started.
 - **Elapsed Time**: the time elapsed since the transaction started.